duglin/docker/docs/man/docker.1.md

   Show the Docker version information

 **docker-wait(1)**
-  Block until a container stops, then print its exit code
+  Block until a container, or exec, stops, then print its exit code

 # STORAGE DRIVER OPTIONS